amantripathi/github_assg/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This project is for oauth github and listing all the repositories.
+And clicking on repo will show all the commits of the selected repo

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.3.1

-* System dependencies
+* Rails Version 5.2

-* Configuration
+* Postgresql database used

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* rake db:create

-* ...
+* rake db:migrate